-Youth may exhibit any art or craft that does not meet exhibit requirements in Fine Arts, Needle Craft, Model Craft or Construction, and Architectural Replica.
+Youth may exhibit any art or craft that does not meet exhibit requirements in Fine Arts, Needle Craft, Model Craft, or Construction and Architectural Replica.

 Exhibitors should be considerate of space.
-Exhibits too large to safely move or requiring lots of space should be exhibited using photographs and a description of work in a notebook.
-All arts and craft exhibits must include a 4-H Craft Information Card, 4-H 618A.
-This information card is to describe work completed so the judge can more accurately evaluate the exhibit.
-Craft information cards are for judging purposes only and will not be returned to the exhibitor.
+Exhibits too large to safely move or require lots of space should be exhibited using photographs and a description of work in a notebook.